Terra-Frutis/newcomer_guide_rtd/text/guide.md

 Paper and cardboard are welcome in the compost.

 ## Urine

 When you're at an toilet to poop, it's fine to pee in the bucket.
-Otherwise, it's preferable not to, instead please urinate outside on a useful plant.
+Otherwise, it's preferable not to, instead please urinate outside on a useful plant, ask to be shown the recommend places.
 An alternative, especially good at night, is to pee in an appropriate container (this can then be used to fertilize further away).

 # Work